Top 10 Best Thrash Metal Bands

 While the next generations were paying ridiculous prices to watch Linkin Park lip sync, I was paying twenty bucks a ticket to watch Bobby Blitz scream his heart out.
 They never disappoint.
 Overkill is the true thrash band in every sense of the genre.

-Exodus Exodus is an American thrash metal band formed in 1979 in Richmond, California.
-Spanning a career of 37 years, Exodus has gone through numerous lineup changes, two extended hiatuses, and the deaths of two former band members.
+Exodus is an American thrash metal band formed in 1979 in Richmond, California.
+Spanning a career now exceeding 45 years, Exodus has undergone numerous lineup changes, two extended hiatuses, and the deaths of two former band members.

 Alongside Anthrax and, to an extent, Metallica, Exodus is one of the most influential heavy metal bands out there.
 They, along with Metallica, are the earlier documented band of the thrash metal movement, being formed in 1980.